 This message displays when the system is learning new tires.
-See Tire Pressure Monitor Operation on page 10-53 for more information.
+See Tire Pressure Monitor Operation on page 10-46.

 TIRE LOW ADD AIR TO TIRE

 This message displays when the pressure in one or more of the tires is low.